WheelockLab/NetworkLevelAnalysis/docs/source/preface.rst

 Hardware and Software Requirements
 ------------------------------------------
-NLA has been tested on MATLAB 2020b on Ubuntu 20.04.
+Matlab 2020b and later is recommended.
 Current release of the GUI is not supported for Windows.
+The development team uses Ubuntu 20.04 with Matlab 2020b and has tested Matlab2024b with Ubuntu 20.04 and MacOS

 NLA requires the Parallel Processing and Statistics and Machine Learning Toolboxes.
 Best performance will be achieved on a server setup with multiple cores to support parallel processing (particularly for the permutation testing portion of the toolbox)